Skip to main content

 Video: https://www.youtube.com/watch?v=dYV5nw_PDMw&list=PLSxjn4YS2IuFUWcLGj2_uuCfLYnNYw6Ld&index=16

 • When the USB-to-Serial adapter is first plugged into the computer, the serial port driver needs to be installed.
-The driver can be obtained from the Tools sub-column of the Resource Center.
 After the driver is installed, the Device Manager can recognize the serial port board port normally, as shown in the figure below:

 image-20220416105939067